 - between Eight Mile Plains and Daisy Hill

 - between Loganholme and Nerang

 - between Varsity Lakes and Tugun.

 Business cases for the sections between Eight Mile Plains and Daisy Hill, and between Varsity Lakes and Tugun, have been assessed by Infrastructure Australia and were separately listed as Priority Projects on the Infrastructure Priority List.
 There are now in delivery and included in Appendix A.

 In June 2020, Infrastructure Australia assessed and approved a Stage 2 submission from the Queensland Government for the section between Loganholme and Nerang, as part of the Coomera Connector Project.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3

 of Infrastructure Australia’s Assessment Framework).